Our K-5 Style Rain-Gutter & Downspout Installation Quality Standards Page

 DMR's Work Standards for Gutters

-Read reviews of Dmr GuttersThe list below explains most of the details regarding our 31 unique advantages over most any other local Gutter Contractors for just basic gutter and downspout installations, which are well above Building Code.
-These don't even cover the descriptions of the our 'affordable' No-clog option advantages we've done on most gutter jobs over the past 18 years.
-For a comparison of leaf debris protection for gutters with the different concepts out there and a list of advantages go to my No-clog Comparison web page, which is much more than just a check list you may have seen on other web sites.
+The list below explains most of the details regarding our 32 unique advantages over most any other local Gutter Contractors for just my basic gutter and downspout installations, which are well above Building Code.
+Many details you will not get from other Gutter Contractors at any price.
+I do not offer our Clients the option to use less screws, or not to use stainless steel screws to shave the cost down.
+These don't even cover a descriptions of the our 'more affordable' No-clog option advantages I've done on most gutter jobs over the last 2 decades.
+For a detailed comparison of leaf debris protection for gutters describing the many different concepts out there go to my No-clog Comparison web page, which is much more than just a check list you may have seen on other web sites.

 You can click on each picture on this web page to get a better detailed look or link to pages with more detailed information and photos.

-1. Our Installation Experience and Ethics:
+1. My Installation Experience and Ethics Background:

 2. Honest Bidding:1999 Better Business Award